futurice/symptomradar/infra/README.md

 1. `terraform apply`
 1. `./scripts/deploy-frontend dev-tmp`

+Manual steps required:

-For reasons unknown, the Athena result bucket needs to be set manually, even if it's defined in the Terraform config.
+1. For reasons unknown, the Athena result bucket needs to be set manually, even if it's defined in the Terraform config.
 For the `dev` env for instance, it'd be `s3://symptomradar-dev-storage-results/`.

-The setup also has cloudfront additional metrics enabled.
-Currently, this cannot be done through cli or terraform.
+1. The setup also has CloudFront additional metrics enabled.
+Currently, this cannot be done through CLI or Terraform.

-It also creates an IAM user for deploying Lambdas and uploading to S3.
+1. It also creates an IAM user for deploying Lambdas and uploading to S3.
 However, access keys needs to be created using AWS Console.